-Turkish baths, or hamams, are a special part of Turkish culture.
+Turkish baths, which take place in hamams, are a special part of Turkish culture.
 For centuries, Turkish people have been bathing in these public bathing houses as not just a means to get clean, but for medicinal and spiritual purposes too.

 If you’ve ever experienced a Roman Bath before and you expect to see yourself sitting in a pool of hot water surrounded by strangers as you stare at the mosaics on the walls, engage in chit-chat with others, and contemplate your life, think again.

 A Turkish Bath is not the same as a Roman Bath.
-Yes, the idea came from the Romans who occupied Constantinople (otherwise known as ancient Istanbul) before it was seized by the Ottomans, but the Ottomans bought their own uniqueness to the concept of public bathing.
+Yes, the idea came from the Romans who occupied Constantinople (otherwise known as ancient Istanbul) before it was seized by the Ottoman Empire, but the Ottomans bought their own uniqueness to the concept of public bathing.

-The architecture and bathing tradition is the only similarity between the two, and the bathing room at the end (to a degree).
-But otherwise, a Turkish hamam is very different.
+The architecture and bathing tradition is the only similarity between Roman and Turkish baths, otherwise, a Turkish hamam (sometimes spelled hammam) is very different.

 So, what can you expect from a Turkish bath?

-Traditional Turkish hamams include 45 minutes of washing, which features a traditional body scrub with a handwoven wash cloth, known locally as a kese, followed by a foam wash and then a massage.
+Traditional Turkish baths usually take around an hour and a half, which includes 45 minutes of washing.
+The washing part of the experience includes a traditional body scrub with a handwoven wash cloth, known locally as a kese, followed by a foam wash and then a massage with foam.

 What happens during a Turkish bath?

-First, you will be given a peshtemal, which is a thin cotton towel used to wrap around you during your bath.
+You will be given a peshtemal, which is a thin cotton towel used to wrap around you during your bath and hide your modesty.
 You will usually also be given a regular towel to dry yourself after bathing, but it’s always a good idea to bring your own just in case.

-Almost all historic baths will have a dressing room where you can put your bathing suit on and have lockers to store your bags.
+Almost all historic baths will have a dressing room / locker room where you can put your bathing suit on and have lockers to store your bags and belongings.

 Once you’re ready, your bath attendant will take you into a warm section of the hamam.
 This is where the experience starts.

-You will be asked to sit and relax next to a small marble basin known as a kurna.
-This is kind of like a steam room and is designed to open your pours.
-You will relax on the marble slab for about 15-20 minutes, and let the steam do it’s magic.
+You will be asked to sit and relax on a small marble platform known as a kurna, which occupies the center of the room (see pictures above).
+This is kind of like a steam room and is designed to open your pores.
+You will relax on the kurna for about 15-20 minutes, and let the steam do it’s magic.

-After a while, your attendant will come and get you when you’re ready for the next bit.
+After 15-20 minutes of relaxing alone, your attendant will come and get you when you’re ready for the next bit.

-After a while sitting next to the kurna, you may either be taken to a sauna or be taken to be scrubbed down by your natir.
-I was taken to a sauna, but after the steam room, I didn’t feel like I needed too long in the sauna so left after about 5 minutes.
+After your time lying on the kurna, you may either be taken to a sauna or be taken to be scrubbed down by your natir.
+I was taken to a sauna first, but after the steam room, I didn’t feel like I needed too long in the sauna so left after about 5 minutes.
 It’s up to you whether you stay in the sauna or skip it altogether (I recommend you don’t spend too long in there, as it made me feel quite dehydrated).

-The washing will be either be a private experience or in a separate area to the steam room.
+The washing will be either be a private hammam experience in its own room, or will take place in a separate area to the steam room.
 There will be a dedicated washing space for more privacy.

-You will be asked to lie down on a gobektasi, which is like a hot marble slab in a hot section of the hamam, where your natir will scrub you with a very rough Kese Mitt glove.
+You will be asked to lie down on a gobektasi, which is another hot marble slab in the hot section of the hamam, where your natir will first scrub you with a very rough Kese Mitt glove.
 This is a special glove that scrapes all the dead skin off your body and can feel a little unpleasant, but it’s amazing to see how much dead skin comes off.

 Your natir will likely ask you whether you want your face scrubbed with the mitt, and it’s up to you whether you do this or not.
-I opted for this and my face felt fine during the process, but I do admit that I broke out a few days later – this may have something to do with the humidity though.
+I opted for this and my face felt fine during the process, but I do admit that I broke out in acne a few days later – this may have something to do with the humidity though (I visited in August).

 Personally, the steam bath section is the best bit and was incredibly relaxing.
-I didn’t go back in there as I was feeling quite thirsty and wanted to leave, but in hindsight, I wish I had spent more time in there – if only to admire the mosaic-domed room.
+I didn’t go back in there as I was feeling quite thirsty and after 45 minutes, I felt like I had done my time, but in hindsight, I wish I had spent more time in there – if only to admire the mosaic-domed room.

-It’s usually decorated in an ornate design room and has a high central dome, which is beautiful to lie back and admire.
+The ornate design of room with its high central dome, was beautiful to look at and I could just lie back and admire it all day, if it wasn’t for the heat.
 These bathing rooms can sometimes be private but are usually shared with other people of the same sex.
+I only had one other woman in there with me on my visit, and it’s unlikely you’d have too many women in there at once.

 Are Turkish Baths Always Separated?